brimdata/zed/zng/docs/spec.md

 escape sequence.
 The behavior of an implementation that encounters such invalid sequences in a `bstring` type is undefined.

-These special characters must be hex escaped if they appear within a `string` or `bstring` type:
+These special characters must be escaped if they appear within a `string` or `bstring` type:
 ```
 ; \n \\